KerorinNorthFox/osu-framework-wiki-ja/Playing-audio.md

 In order to retrieve tracks from a different location than the default `Resources/Tracks/` directory, a custom track store is required.

 To create a custom track store, pass a `ResourceStore` to `AudioManager.GetTrackStore()`.
 This will return an `ITrackStore` to be used for future lookups.
-The custom track store will have its audio (e.g. volume) adjusted by the global sample store
+The custom track store will have its audio (e.g. volume) adjusted by the global track store.

 ```csharp
 [BackgroundDependencyLoader]